 Communicate with your users.
 Email migration affects everyone in the organisation, and clear communication reduces anxiety and support requests.
 Inform staff of the timeline, explain what will change (and what will not), and provide guidance on any actions they need to take, such as re-signing into Outlook or updating mobile email settings.

-Ready to Migrate to Exchange Online?
+Ready to Move to Cloud Email?